 The Course Notes will help you develop the basic knowledge and understanding of principles needed to pass the exam.
-They incorporate the complete Core Reading and include full explanation of all the syllabus objectives, with worked examples and questions (including some past exam questions) to test your understanding.
+They incorporate the complete Core Reading and include full explanation of all the syllabus objectives, with worked examples and questions to test your understanding.